testcontainers/testcontainers-node/README.md

 ## Authentication

 Testcontainers will automatically pick up and use credentials from `$HOME/.docker/config.json`, using credential helpers, credential stores, or raw auth as necessary and in that order.
+It can also pick up credentials from the `DOCKER_CONFIG_AUTH` environment variable, the variable should contain the serialized contents of a `.docker/config.json` file.

 ## Auxiliary Containers